taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-B-advanced-reducers.md

 };
 ~~~~~~~~

-When you get back to your Todo application, you would have to adjust your reducer.
+If you get back to your Todo application, you will have to adjust your reducer.
 The reducer deals with a todos list as state, but now it is a complex global state object.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~